More than 200 Distributors

 Prolonged use of cefaclor may result in the overgrowth of non-susceptible organisms.
 If superinfection occurs during therapy, appropriate measures should be taken.

-Gastro-intestinal: The most frequent side-effect has been diarrhoea.
+The most frequent side-effect has been diarrhea.
 It is rarely severe enough to warrant cessation of therapy.
-Colitis, including rare instances of pseudomembranous colitis, has been reported.
+Colitis, including rare instances of pseudomembra-nous colitis.
 Nausea and vomiting have also occurred.

-Haematological: Eosinophilia, positive Coombs’ tests and, rarely, thrombocytopenia.
-Transient lymphocytosis, leucopenia and, rarely, haemolytic anaemia, aplastic anaemia, agranulocytosis and reversible neutropenia of possible clinical significance.
-See ‘Interactions with other Medicaments and other forms of Interaction’.
+Hematological: Eosinophilia, positive Coombs’ tests and, rarely, thrombocytopenia.
+Transient lymphocytosis, leucopenia and, rarely, hemolytic anemia, aplastic anemia, agranulocytosis and reversible neutropenia of possible clinical significance.

 Hepatic: Transient hepatitis and cholestatic jaundice have been reported rarely, slight elevations in AST, ALT or alkaline phosphatase values.